 In May that year, Mike Ashley's surprise move for the club was not thought of in bad terms and was, if anything, popular with most fans.
 But just two months later, Ashley had his hands on 100% of the club and he has tightened his selfish grip with a squeezing choke ever since.

 Now, with 13 years of horror, this nightmare could soon be over.
-Amanda Staveley's Saudi-backed consortium are seemingly weeks away from officially ending the Ashley era, and now must pass Premier League Owners' and Directors' Test, with the PCP Partners filing the paperwork to the Premier League.
+Amanda Staveley's Saudi-backed consortium were seemingly weeks away from officially ending the Ashley era, and after a High Court ruled a "biased" lawyer, the deal fell through.

 Ashley has held onto the club for many years, simply because an offer wasn't quite enough for his already deep pockets, consequently sucking the life out of this gargantuan club to the point of which the black and white has become hilarity, rather than frightening.

-Time will tell if the £300m deal goes through.
-But after years of deals getting close, this is as near to the dream as Newcastle fans have been in 13 years years.
-And, the 'Big Six' of the Premier League ought to be very concerned.
+Time will tell if the £300m deal goes through, as Ashley continues to work on selling the club.
+But after years of deals getting close, this is as near to the dream as Newcastle fans have been in 13 years, and, the 'Big Six' of the Premier League ought to be very concerned.